wschoot/gpx-to-fit/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The supplied `wijkrondje.gpx` consists of three (gpx) waypoints in a GPX track (not a course) which this tool converts to (fit) course points.
+The supplied `wijkrondje.gpx` consists of three (gpx) waypoints in a GPX track (not a route!) which this tool converts to (fit) course points.
 It keeps the (gpx) trackpoints and adds them to the (fit) courserecords.
 It also adds some turn by turn directions but they don't appear on my Garmin up ahead yet.

 ```xml
 $ cat wijkrondje.gpx | grep -v '<ele>' | grep -v '</trkpt>' | egrep '(trk|w)pt '